 The Location Server is started first and waits for a connection request from a single client stream.
 The Location Server maintains an in-memory location database that keeps track of the locations of all the people added to the database by the client.
-The database is maintained in numerical order by id_number. {Note - the data structure implemented is the student's choice, but the suggestion for this assignment is to keep it simple!} login add
+The database is maintained in alphabetical order by last_name. {Note - the data structure implemented is the student's choice, but the suggestion for this assignment is to keep it simple!} login add